waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - Having the player's Pikachu interact with the NPC Pikachu at (27, 17) yielded no new dialogue or event.
 (Agent Hypothesis #5 FAILED)

 # II.
 Key Discoveries & Lessons Learned
-- **Critical Directive Failure - Deferral of Tasks (CRITICAL):** I have repeatedly deferred critical maintenance tasks. **Lesson Reinforced:** All maintenance and data management tasks are the absolute highest priority and MUST be performed successfully in the current turn.
+- **Critical Directive Failure - Deferral of Tasks (CRITICAL):** I have repeatedly deferred critical maintenance tasks like marking defeated trainers. **Lesson Reinforced:** All maintenance and data management tasks are the absolute highest priority and MUST be performed successfully in the current turn.
+- **Strategic Tool Use (Pathfinder):** My `automated_path_navigator` struggled on Route 12 due to an inefficient BFS for the specific map layout.
+I exhibited confirmation bias by blaming the tool instead of my strategy. **Lesson:** For complex navigation, I must break the problem down into smaller, intermediate sub-goals instead of trying to force a single, long path.
 - **Game Corner Entry Failure (CRITICAL):** Became stuck in a loop attempting to enter the Celadon Game Corner. **Lesson:** If a specific path is repeatedly blocked, do not persist.
 Re-evaluate, check for alternate routes, or pivot to a different high-priority goal.
 - **Puzzle State Persistence:** Leaving and re-entering the Pewter Museum does **not** reset the internal puzzle state.
 - **Confirmation Bias:** I exhibited confirmation bias with the 'Meowth' hypothesis and the belief that the museum puzzle solution was inside the museum. **Lesson:** I must be more willing to abandon a hypothesis quickly when it yields no results and actively try to disprove my own assumptions.